Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 Which of the following best describes Continuous Integration?

 - [ ] A software development practice that continuously integrates feedback from users into software design.
-- [ ] A software development practice used by Integration Teams to create best practice branching and merging strategies.
+- [ ] A software development practice used by Integration Teams to create Best Practice branching and merging strategies.
 - [ ] A software development practice where members of a development team all work on the same computer to ensure a common code base.
 - [x] A software development practice where members of a development team integrate and verify their work frequently, often multiple times each day, to detect integration errors as quickly as possible.